Pandone History, Family Crest & Coats of Arms

 The surname Pandone was first found in Bolgna (Latin: Bononia), the largest city and the capital of Emilia-Romagna Region.
 Earliest records are found with the famous and powerful Panico family, with Count Alberto in 1068.

-Important Dates for the Pandone family
+Early History of the Pandone family

 This web page shows only a small excerpt of our Pandone research.
 More information is included under the topic Early Pandone History in all our PDF Extended History products and printed products wherever possible.